aholachek/react-flip-toolkit/packages/flip-toolkit/README.md

 })
 ```

-To learn more about which configuration options are available, [check out the code for the `Flipper` class here](../react-flip-toolkit/src/FlipToolkit/Flipper.ts).
+To learn more about which configuration options are available, [check out the code for the `Flipper` class here](../react-flip-toolkit/src/FlipToolkit/Flipper.ts) or [read the docs for `react-flip-toolkit`](../react-flip-toolkit/README.md)

 ## Spring